sramzi123/splunk-sysmon-detection-lab/README.md

 This lab ingests native Windows Security/System/Application logs and Sysmon process, network, and file activity into Splunk, using the same architecture pattern (Universal Forwarder → Indexer, with Technology Add-ons for parsing) found in production SOC environments.

-**Goal:** build hands-on experience with the full data pipeline a SOC analyst works with daily — not just running Splunk searches, but understanding how data gets from an endpoint into a usable, field-extracted format.
+**Goal:** build hands-on experience with the full data pipeline a SOC analyst works with daily, not just running Splunk searches, but understanding how data gets from an endpoint into a usable, field-extracted format.

 ## Architecture